cthoyt/cthoyt.github.io/_posts/2021-08-04-taming-chembl.md

     - There's no information on how to get or preprocess this file before running the script.
 2. It relies on a specific version of ChEMBL, which means that we can't benefit from new compounds in new releases without editing it.
+3. It outputs data to a relative file path, which might work based on the way the script is run or the directory structure on your drive

 To be fair, this is a blog post that's not necessarily supposed to be reused.
 But what if were so easy to fix this anti-pattern that there's no excuse not to?
 Here's how using